Fulde-Ferrell superfluids in an asymmetric three-component Fermi Gas: FF pair for weak SOC

 (2) As $\mu_3$ increases and eventually intersects the band of the third component, the system enters the FF1 phase (pink-shaded region).
 This phase is characterized by a nonzero $\Delta_{13}$ and a very small positive $Q_x$ [see the inset in Fig.~\ref{Weak}(b)].
 The emergence of such a small positive $Q_x$ provides an important clue to the pairing mechanism.
 In the FF1 region, $\mu_3$ cuts the energy band of the third component, generating a small Fermi surface.
 Meanwhile, the Fermi surface of the upper-band state [indicated by the green open circle in Fig.~\ref{Weak}(a)] is also very small, in contrast to the larger Fermi surface of the lower-band state [green solid circle in Fig.~\ref{Weak}(a)].
 The comparable sizes of the Fermi surfaces of the upper-band state and the third-component state facilitate pairing between them and naturally lead to a very small pairing momentum.
 The order parameter $\Delta_{13}$ increases with $\mu_3$, as a higher $\mu_3$ enhances the density of the third component.

-(3) As $\mu_3$ increases further, the system enters the FF2 phase [light-green-shaded region in Fig.~\ref{Weak}(b)).
+(3) As $\mu_3$ increases further, the system enters the FF2 phase [light-green-shaded region in Fig.~\ref{Weak}(b)].
 The phase transition between the FF1 and FF2 phases is first order.
 In the FF2 phase, the pairing momentum $Q_x$ is no longer small, and both $Q_x$ and $\Delta_{13}$ increase with $\mu_3$.
 In this regime, the Fermi surface of the lower-band state becomes comparable in size to that of the third component, facilitating pairing between them [see the two solid circles in Fig.~\ref{Weak}(a)].
 Moreover, the Fermi surface of the third component lies inside that of the lower-band state, which gives rise to a negative pairing momentum $Q_x$.
 As $\mu_3$ continues to increase, the Fermi surface of the third component expands, causing the pairing momentum to become less negative.

+{ (4) For sufficient large $\mu_3$, the FF2 phase disappears and the system becomes in the normal phase again, generating a first-order transition transition between the FF2 and normal phases as shown in Fig.~\ref{Weak}(b).
+The finite binding energy can not bind the first and third components together to form pairs for sufficient large $\mu_3$ due to the large mismatch of Fermi surfaces of the first and third components. }

 We show that the FF1 (FF2) phase corresponds to the formation of pairs between the third component and the upper- (lower-) band spin-orbit-coupled state.
-By tuning $\mu_3$, a phase transition between these two phases can be induced.
-We emphasize that the order parameter $\Delta_{13}$ in the FF2 phase is always larger than that in the FF1 phase.
-This is because the Fermi surface of the lower-band state is larger than that of the upper-band state, resulting in a higher density in the lower-band state.
-Reference~\cite{zhou2014three} studied the same weak SOC case and reported results similar to ours.
-In the following, we investigate the strong SOC case, which goes beyond the study in Ref.~\cite{zhou2014three}, and identify the existence of a new type of FF pair.
+By tuning $\mu_3$, a { first-order }phase transition between these two phases can be induced. { As demonstrated above, the first-order transition arises from the population of the first component swapping from the upper spin-orbit-coupled band to the lower one.
+The thermodynamic potential $\Omega$ exhibits two minima in the parameter space: one is a local minimum, and the other is the global minimum.
+The FF pairing is associated with the global minimum.
+The phase transition corresponds to the swapping between the local and global minima. } We emphasize that the order parameter $\Delta_{13}$ in the FF2 phase is always larger than that in the FF1 phase.
+This is because the Fermi surface of the lower-band state is larger than that of the upper-band state, resulting in a higher density in the lower-band state. {Finally, we comment that the FF superfluids can exist in a broad range of $\mu_3$.
+The reason is that the first-component pairing states originate only from the left side in the lower spin-orbit-coupled band.
+It is the spin-orbit coupling that guarantee this asymmetry.
+If the first-component pairing states were also available from the right side in the lower band, the effective system would be similar to a spin-imbalanced Fermi gas, where the FF pairs can exist only in an extremely narrow parameter region. }

+{ In real experiments, the tunability of the chemical potential is realized by controlling the density.
+This stimulates us to study the relation between the density and chemical potential.
+The densities are calculated from the thermodynamic potential as